kyma-project/kyma-companion/README.md

 poetry poe format
 ```

-You can fix formatting errros with the following command:
+You can fix formatting erros with the following command:

 ```bash
 poetry poe format-fix